coffe1891/videojs-flvh265/README.md

 # videojs-flvh265

 videojs&#39; Tech for flv+h265.
-Make [videojs](http://videojs.com/) has the ability to play .flv encoded with h264 or h265.
+Make [Video.js](http://videojs.com/) has the ability to play .flv live or local video encoded with h264 or h265.

 ## Installation